Pakistan–Uzbekistan relations: Economic relations

+In February 2026, Uzbekistan government officials reported that around 80 Pakistani companies of Pakistani origin have been registered in Uzbekistan over the past year, reflecting a growing trend of business engagement between the two countries.
+The registered companies form part of a broader commercial presence that includes some 228 Pakistani firms currently operating in Uzbekistan, with others in the pipeline.

 Uzbeks in Pakistan

-The Uzbek population in Pakistan numbers roughly 70,000 and consists of a small number of Uzbek immigrants from Uzbekistan and a much larger number of Uzbek refugees from northern Afghanistan (around 2.3% of Afghans in Pakistan are Uzbeks).
+The Uzbek population in Pakistan numbers roughly 1 million and consists of a small number of Uzbek immigrants from Uzbekistan and a much larger number of Uzbek refugees from northern Afghanistan (around 2.3% of Afghans in Pakistan are Uzbeks).
 4000 words common in both languages are found in Pakistan's and Uzbekistan's national languages.